Weave Your World

 “I need the blueprint first.”

 Define your world before you write a word.
 Build entity profiles, stat systems, faction hierarchies, and timeline structures upfront.
-The narrative engine validates your prose against the plan as you draft.
+Everything you build feeds your drafting session — open the context panel mid-sentence to pull up stat blocks, compositions, and event history without leaving the page.

 • Full entity and relation editors before drafting